blinkbitcoin/stablesats-rs/DEV.md

 - [Check code](#check-code)
 - [Contributing](#contributing)

-In its current implementation, `stablesats` is coupled to and dependent on the [galoy](https://github.com/GaloyMoney/galoy) backend to fetch user transactions on a bitcoin-based banking client, e.g. Bitcoin Beach Wallet.
-To get it running locally, you have to, among other dependencies, set up a local `galoy` backend as well.
+In its current implementation, `stablesats` is coupled to and dependent on the [blink](https://github.com/blinkbitcoin/blink) backend to fetch user transactions on a bitcoin-based banking client, e.g. Bitcoin Beach Wallet.
+To get it running locally, you have to, among other dependencies, set up a local `blink` backend as well.
 This document will walk you through the set up.

 ## Dependencies
 Last tested with the following tools and application: